antmicro/arty-mpw-tester/doc/arty-mpw-tester.md

 ### XCLK

-Clock supplied to the Caravel breakout can be sourced from two inputs:
+Clock supplied to the Caravel breakout can be sourced in two ways.\

-- Arty MPW tester builtin 10MHz clock (internal)
+Using `XCLK SEL` header user can switch between:
-- Arty IO42 pin (external)
+- `INT` - sourcing XCLK from onboard oscillator

-`XCLK` source selection can be done using `XCLK SEL` header:
+- `EXT` - sourcing XCLK from Arty IO42 pin

 ```{image} ../img/arty-mpw-tester-xclk-source-selection.png
 ```

-When internal `XCLK` source is selected user can enable and disable clock using `INT XCLK EN` header:
+When `XCLK SEL` is set to `INT` user can enable and disable onboard oscillator using `INT XCLK EN` header:

 ```{image} ../img/arty-mpw-tester-internal-oscillator-ctrl.png
 ```